-- In the Linux server, if the /etc/ilogtail/ directory or the /etc/ilogtail/user_defined_id file does not exist, you can manually create the directory and file.
-In the Windows server, if the C:\LogtailData directory or the C:\LogtailData\user_defined_id file does not exist, you can also manually create the directory and file.
+- In the Linux server, if the /etc/ilogtail/ directory or the /etc/ilogtail/user_defined_id file does not exist, you can create the directory and file.
+In the Windows server, if the C:\LogtailData directory or the C:\LogtailData\user_defined_id file does not exist, you can also create the directory and file.

 - Log on to the Log Service console.

 - In the Projects section, click the destination project.

 - In the left-side navigation pane, click Machine Groups.

 - On the right of the Machine Groups, choose .

 - In the Create Machine Group dialog box, set the required parameters, and then click OK.
 The following table describes the parameters.

 Parameter Description Name The name of the machine group.
 The name must be 2 to 128 characters in length, and can contain only lowercase letters, digits, hyphens (-), and underscores (_).
 The name must start and end with a lowercase letter or digit.Notice After the machine group is created, you cannot modify its name.
 Proceed with caution.
 Identifier The identifier of the server.
 Select Custom ID.
 Topic The topic of the machine group.
 This topic is used to differentiate log data that is generated in different servers.
 For more information, see Configure a log topic.
 Custom Identifier Enter the custom ID that is set in 2.

 - View the status of the machine group.